-Combining these Florida vacation destinations with an inexpensive, but a quality hotel or campsite gives you the recipe for an affordable vacation that will please the entire family.
+Combining these Florida vacation destinations with an inexpensive, but quality hotel or campsite gives you the recipe for an affordable vacation that will excite the entire family without breaking the bank.

 01 of 05

 Weeki Wachee Springs